A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Lil Yangon Stay $12

-I checked-in for half day for shower and the location.
+I checked in for half a day for a shower and the location.

 501 Merchant $17